Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 [GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) serve as parameters to the GitHub Actions workflow while keeping those values secret.
 When viewing the workflow logs, secrets will appear as `***`.

-To create your GitHub Secretes:
+To create your GitHub Secrets:

 1. Click the **Settings** tab on the home page of your repository.
 1. Select **Options** in the left menu.